Using quantum states of light to probe the retinal network: Fisher information and CRLB

 The contours of this probability distribution with equal value are given by

 In this equation, $K$ is a constant which determines the size of the confidence region.
 Knowing that the covariance matrix is symmetric, it is easy to show that the mentioned contours are ellipsoids.
-With this insight, the geometric interpretation of Cramer-Rao lower bound for the case of multiple parameters is that the error ellipsoids formed using the covariance matrix of any unbiased estimator will be larger than the error ellipsoid formed using the inverse of Fisher information matrix.
-Hence, by comparing the sizes of error ellipsoids in different scenarios, we can compare their metrologic capabilities.
+With this insight, the geometric interpretation of CRLB for the case of multiple parameters is that the error ellipsoids formed using the covariance matrix of any unbiased estimator will be larger than the error ellipsoid formed using the inverse of Fisher information matrix.
+Hence, by comparing the sizes of error ellipsoids in different scenarios, we can compare their metrological capabilities.

 For the purpose of demonstrating some basic properties of error ellipsoids, we take the two-dimensional case $\mathbf{\hat{w}}=[\hat{w}_{1} \quad \hat{w}_{2}]^{T}$ for which the confidence region will be elliptic.
 The semi major and semi minor axes of error ellipse are along the direction of eigenvectors of the covariance matrix and their sizes are given by $K\sqrt{\lambda_{i}}$ in which $\lambda_{i}$ are the eigenvalues.
 The volume of an n-dimensional ellipsoid is given by the formula